Ruhul-Quddus-Tamim/Hybrid-Recommendation/README.md

 ## Usage
 #### Running the Application
 To start the Flask application, run the `app.py` script.
 This will start the web server on http://127.0.0.1:5001.

+Alternatively, if you want to build docker image - The `Dockerfile` will define the environment for your application, while the `docker-compose.yml` file will allow you to orchestrate multiple services (like your Flask app and Neo4j database) easily.

 ```
 python app.py
 ```